Value Proposition Canvas – Definition, Example & Template

 The wind in my hair – I want to enjoy driving

-Enthusiasm – hearing a roar when accelerating
+Excitement – hearing a roar when accelerating

 Stress relief – parallel parking always makes me nervous

-Reliability – I don’t want any surprise expenses
+Reliability – I don’t want surprise expenses

 Environmental responsibility (again) – I have a strong aversion to